Graduate Group in Psychology

 As noted in the next section, a student must be in good academic standing to remain in the graduate program.
-For a student to be in good standing at the end of the first year, the student must have a grade of A- or better for at least one proseminar (or proseminar equivalent) or on the student’s Independent Research (698 or 699).
+For a student to be in good standing at the end of the first year, the student must have a grade of A- or better for at least one proseminar (or proseminar equivalent) or on the student’s Independent Research (698 or 699) and have submitted the 698/699 report by the deadline listed in the Graduate Calendar.
 In addition, the student may have no more than one c.u. at a grade of B- or worse.
 However, at its spring meeting, the Graduate Group may vote to allow a student who is not in good standing to remain in the program on a provisional basis, subject to significant improvement in grades.
 The expectations for remaining in the program on this basis must be approved by the graduate group chair.
 In subsequent years, good academic standing means having: no more than 1/8 of all c.u. with grades of B- or worse, and no less than 1/8 of all c.u. with grades of A- or better.
 (Note: Our students generally take eight c.u.'s in their first year and six c.u.'s in both their second and third years.
 To remain in full-time standing, a student must take at least three c.u.'s in each semester that they are not on dissertation status.)

 Summary of Grades and Grade Requirements